xy-liao/jp2forge_web/docs/docker_setup.md

 # JP2Forge Web Docker Setup Guide

 This guide provides step-by-step instructions for setting up and running the JP2Forge web application using Docker.
+Version 0.1.3 introduces significant improvements to the Docker setup process with enhanced reliability and error handling.

 ## Prerequisites